Monday, August 31, 2015

 The bloomers were pierced.

-Other reasons for hostility
+More reasons for that hostility

 • Nuns' low prices for sewing reduce those of seamstresses.